ankit10000/Project-1_ecommerce-website/README.md

 3. you can register and logged-in.
 4. you can add product in the cart and purchase it successfully.
 5. if you can not logged-in you can see alert please logged-in.
-6. after logged-in you can also update user details in the account setection which is given in the navbar.
+6. after logged-in you can also update user details in the account section which is given in the navbar.
-7. user can see orders history.
+7. user can also see orders history.

 Advance or extra level

 1. you can logged-in as admin.
-2. and then you  can update, delete, add product.
+2. and then you  can update, delete and add product.
 3. also you can see contact us form details, users details, orders of the users, and all products